 Purchasers who require finance in order to buy should ensure that they have an unconditional offer from their lender before signing any contract.
 Some of the lots offered have not always been in ownership for six months and as such this can have an impact on which lender to use.
 We recommend you speak to one of our whole of market mortgage advisors on 01614434830.

 3. The properties included in this catalogue are all to be offered for sale by Public Auction unless previously sold by private treaty.
-In order to prevent a wasted journey we advise that you should check the availability of properties with the Auction Department on sale day.
+In order to prevent a wasted journey, we advise that you should check the availability of properties with the Auction Department on sale day.

 Pre-auction offers will only be considered once they have been received IN WRITING by the Auction Department.
-They are then conveyed to the vendor in writing, and you will only be notified if the offer is acceptable.
+They are then conveyed to the vendor in writing, and you will only be notified if the offer is accepted.
 Should you not hear from us, it is safe to assume that your offer was rejected and the property is still going to auction.
 All pre-auction offers will be assumed to be your best and final offer and no guarantee can be given that you will be invited to increase your bid in the event of an alternative acceptable offer being received prior to exchange.

 4. All properties are offered subject to the Common Auction Conditions, extra and special conditions, or by an addendum.
 You can find the Common Auction Conditions at the back of the catalogue.
 The extra and special conditions, along with addenda, are available for inspection by appointment with the Auction Department prior to sale day, or for one hour prior to the start of the sale at the venue.

 The legal documents on each individual property are also available for inspection on the same basis.
 These can be downloaded from our website; please follow the Auction link to the Online Catalogue download page.
-If you are unsure how to utilise this documentation, we STRONGLY recommend you take the advice of a solicitor before attending the sale, as all prospective purchasers will be deemed to have inspected these and made the usual precontract enquiries before bidding or signing contracts either pre- or post-auction.
-In particular we would recommend that enquiries be made of the relevant Local Authority, as the local searches that are given to us may not always contain up-to-date information regarding regeneration strategies and associated compulsory purchase schemes.
+If you are unsure how to utilise this documentation, we STRONGLY recommend you take the advice of a solicitor before attending the sale, as all prospective purchasers will be deemed to have inspected these and made the usual pre-contract enquiries before bidding or signing contracts either pre- or post-auction.
+In particular, we would recommend that enquiries be made of the relevant Local Authority, as the local searches that are given to us may not always contain up-to-date information regarding regeneration strategies and associated compulsory purchase schemes.

-5. Intending purchasers are advised to check documentation and take advice upon the exact nature of domestic tenancies on properties in which they are interested prior to bidding.
-Tenants who occupy on Regulated Tenancies almost undoubtedly have their security of tenure protected.
+5. Intending purchasers are advised to check all documentation and take advice upon the exact nature of domestic tenancies on properties in which they are interested prior to bidding.
+Tenants who occupy Regulated Tenancies almost undoubtedly have their security of tenure protected.
 Others, on Assured Shorthold Tenancies, will only have limited protection.

-Would-be purchasers should assure themselves that the documentation has been completed as they expect, since the auctioneers were not a party to the original lettings and cannot therefore certify the descriptions as correct.
+Would-be purchasers should assure themselves that the documentation has been completed as they expect, since the auctioneers were not a party to the original lettings and cannot, therefore, certify the descriptions as correct.
 Where the catalogue states that we are “awaiting sight of tenancies”, buyers should check with us that these have been received prior to bidding on the property.

 Please note that it is not always possible to arrange access for surveyors to inspect properties which are tenanted, and it is therefore imperative that prospective buyers who require finance enquire about access before bidding at auction.

 6. Guide prices are provided as an opinion only and are not to be taken as the reserve price, which may or may not be the same as the guide.
 These can be subject to amendment at any time.
 The reserve price is the lowest price the vendor will accept.
-This is agreed between the vendor and the Auctioneer.
+This is agreed upon between the vendor and the Auctioneer.
 This is also confidential and not disclosed to any parties.